kiekerjan/mailinabox/README.md

 * Add weekly pflogsumm log analysis
 * Enable mail delivery to root, forwarded to administrator
 * Remove nextcloud skeleton to save disk space
+* Use actual configuration as reported by sshd instead of parsing the config file, for more robust configuration extraction.

 Fun
 * Add option to define ADMIN_IP_ADDRESS